Text by Miguel Isaza

 A New Chronology

 Among the many things that the Covid-19 pandemic has represented for humanity, there’s an issue that, although somewhat diffuse and polyvalent in its understanding, has become increasingly evident.
-An alteration of time, not only because of the way it has shaped our routines but in a broader and more versatile sense, how has it altered our temporality perception as such.
+An alteration of time, not only because of how it has shaped our routines but in a broader and more versatile sense, how has it altered our temporality perception as such.

 More specifically, the way we conceive art and its processes in and towards time, understanding this variation of the temporality after the pandemic – not only from the standpoint of a radical chronological event that marks history and its impacts on various aspects of reality but also from other types of ideas of time: internal, personal, kairological, dreamlike or imaginary- the new forms of Chronos itself that emerge among the repercussions of such a deep and global process.

 Now, how does this reflect our relationship to sound and sonic arts?
 How could that time be considered in terms of sound?
 Could we talk about a ‘post-pandemic’ sonority?
 What is our notion of listening beyond an event on a global scale that altered people’s daily dynamics and thinking?
 How are the rhythms of a pandemic reflected in terms of soundscapes, acoustic ecology, and electronic composition?
-How do these new temporalities affect the way we create and feel through art?
+How do these new temporalities affect how we create and feel through art?

 These were the kind of issues that prompted the inception and creation of ‘New Chronologies of Sound’, a sound art project conceived by Hugo Branco -artistic director of the arts-residency-guest house-cultural-centre VIC // Aveiro Arts House in Aveiro, Portugal- and Jorge Barco – artist and curator of Lab3 sound art exhibition room at Modern Art Museum of Medellín, Colombia.